 Past Musical Directors

-Born in Cornwall, Nigel moved to Derbyshire to marry his teenage sweetheart Margaret (now a Chorus member).
+Born in Cornwall, Nigel moved to Derbyshire to marry his teenage sweetheart Margaret (a past Minerva Chorus member).
 In his youth Nigel was immersed in the lyrical phrasing and haunting harmonies of Chapel hymns.
 His early vocal and choral experiences were shaped through many a performance with various Male Voice Choirs as is the Cornish tradition.
 Nigel and Margaret were blessed with three sons who joined with Nigel to form the internationally known barbershop quartet - HomeSpun (BABS 2016 Champion Quartet).
+Now known as Finest Hour Nigel's 3 sons (plus one non family member) are a multiple award winning barbershop quartet in the UK, Europe and USA.
 Nigel has sung with, directed, coached and arranged music for numerous Choruses and smaller vocal ensembles.

 Janeen started her music interest and studies early in life as a solo, duet and trio pianist at festivals.
 Her love of the piano has engendered an immense attention to musical detail but she also loves playing by ear which is where her passion for extra expression comes from.
 Singing in school and university choirs was always a quiet passion for Janeen but it wasn’t until she had the chance to ‘under-study’ with Nigel in a local Chesterfield women’s chorus that she found her love and talent for conducting and directing.
-As a very intuitive A Cappella Director, Janeen always brings a joyful humour to the group who really take note of what she wants for and from us.
-Janeen will take Minerva forward with great music and singing choices and a fundamental belief in us as singers; willing to make the journey together.
+As a very intuitive A Cappella Director, Janeen always brought a joyful humour to the group.
+Now travelling Spain and Europe with her partner and trusty caravan, Janeen tries to attend Minerva concerts whenever she is back in the UK.